magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 42
 ```

-As you can see, CLJS implicitly casts strings to numbers when applies
+As you can see, CLJS can implicitly convert strings to numbers when it applies
-some arithmetic functions, but not all them.
+the multiplication function.
+However, this does not apply to
+all arithmetic functions.
 As an example try to add
 two stringified numbers and then multiply the result by 2 (stringified
 or not, it's the same).